chikos96/flash-ecommerce/README.md

-# Contact-App-Project
+# Flash E-Commerce

-For my third milestone project, I have decided to create a contact app for users so that they get to keep their information about his or her contact.
-The application is created to ensure that users are able to create, edit, update and delete their contacts.
-This is to address the information Architecture for processing, storing, retrieving and updating data.
+Flash is an ecommerce website that allows customers to buy the best quality of cameras that they can get.
+It is an upcoming business that will benefit customers to buy the camera they need in their everydat lives.

 # UX

 ## UX Design
-The main color scheme for the project was mainly green and white background.
+The main color scheme for the project was mainly white and a nice background.
 It also consists of black text so that the users can easily see their contacts.
 Also the navigation is placed orderly to provide user experience better.